Small by design, our degrees produce astute and confident lawyers broadly educated in the skills, traditions, and ethics

 The JD/MA in Religion program facilitates an interdisciplinary and comparative study of law and religion and encourages students whose academic or career interests require gaining competence in both disciplines.
 More

-Offered as dual degrees by the School of Law and the School of Business, the Juris Doctor/Master of Business Administration (JD/MBA) program allows you to combine the three-year law curriculum and the two-year business curriculum to complete both degrees in four years.
+Offered as a concurrent-degree by the School of Law and the School of Business, the Juris Doctor/Master of Business Administration (JD/MBA) program allows you to combine the three-year law curriculum and the two-year business curriculum to complete both degrees in four years.
 More